 The Pituitary Gland

-But it Plays a Constant, Vital and Life-Preserving Role Every Second of Your Life
+The Pituitary Gland Plays a Constant, Vital, and Life-Preserving Role Every Second of Your Life

 The pituitary gland is often called “The Master Gland” since it acts as the control center for several other hormonal glands (e.g., thyroid, adrenal, hypothalamus, pineal).